Gmina Rakoniewice

-Gmina Rakoniewice is an urban-rural gmina (administrative district) in Grodzisk Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Rakoniewice is an urban-rural gmina (administrative district) in Grodzisk County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the town of Rakoniewice, which lies approximately 13 km south-west of Grodzisk Wielkopolski and 53 km south-west of the regional capital Poznań.

 The gmina covers an area of 201.15 km2, and as of 2006 its total population is 12,515 (out of which the population of Rakoniewice amounts to 3,253, and the population of the rural part of the gmina is 9,262).

 Villages

 Apart from the town of Rakoniewice, Gmina Rakoniewice contains the villages and settlements of Adolfowo, Blinek, Błońsko, Cegielsko, Drzymałowo, Elżbieciny, Faustynowo, Głodno, Gnin, Gola, Goździn, Jabłonna, Józefin, Komorówko, Kuźnica Zbąska, Łąkie, Łąkie Nowe, Narożniki, Rakoniewice-Wieś, Rataje, Rostarzewo, Ruchocice, Stodolsko, Tarnowa, Terespol, Wioska and Wola Jabłońska.

 Neighbouring gminas

 Gmina Rakoniewice is bordered by the gminas of Grodzisk Wielkopolski, Kamieniec, Nowy Tomyśl, Przemęt, Siedlec, Wielichowo and Wolsztyn.